MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/batchingpolicy.md

 ## Batching types

-The following lists show all possible types of batch sealing.
+The following lists show all possible types of triggers to batch sealing.
 The batch is sealed and ingested when the first condition is met.

 ### Defined by the batching policy